VerdictAI

 Frequently asked

-What's the difference between a rinse-out conditioner, a deep conditioner, and a hair mask?
+What's the difference between a rinse-out conditioner, a deep conditioner, and a leave-in?

-How often should I use a bond-repair conditioner like Olaplex No. 5?
+Do I need a bond-repair conditioner like Olaplex No. 5?